-We were first appointed as auditor by the Shareholders as auditor for the year ended 30 June 2013.
-The period of total uninterrupted engagement is for the nine financial years ended 30 June 2021.
+We were first appointed as auditor by the shareholders for the year ended 30 June 2013.
+The period of total uninterrupted engagement is for the ten financial years ended 30 June 2022.
 We have fulfilled our ethical responsibilities under, and we remain independent of the Company in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to other listed entities.